automenta/mb7/doc/README.gra3.md

 #### Background and Motivation

-The initial design of SemanticScribe focused on real-time collaboration and semantic tagging, but to elevate it to a singularity, we analyzed four categories of applications:
+The initial design of Netention focused on real-time collaboration and semantic tagging, but to elevate it to a singularity, we analyzed four categories of applications:

 - **Graph Databases/Knowledge Graph Platforms** (e.g., Neo4j, Stardog): Manage connected data with nodes and edges,